LECA’S CHARITY CONCERT

 BRATISLAVA, SLOVAKIA ON APRIL 20 2018

-Forty five years ago, in 1973, Masumi and her husband, Ray, founded Pacific Language School (PLS) in Tokyo, Japan.
+In 1972, Masumi and her husband, Ray, founded Pacific Language School (PLS) in Tokyo, Japan.
 Since that time, they and teachers they have trained have provided English education for both children and adults.

 Masumi currently serves as the Vice principal of the school and heads the PLS Institute of English Education.
 She is also chief of a sister school organization comprised of over 50 schools throughout Japan, whose teachers and staff are provided seminars and workshops by PLS trainers.
 Moreover, Masumi holds educational seminars all over the country, gives presentations at academic conferences and educational training and consulting at both public and private schools.